LizzParody/learning-vim/vim.md

 4. :set hls is -> highlight all the searched words.
 5. To disable ignoring case enter  :set noic
 6. To remove the highlighting of matches enter:
-:nohlsearch
+:nohlsearch <br>
 NOTE:  If you want to ignore case for just one search command, use  \c
              in the phrase:  /ignore\c  <ENTER>

-* 6. Typing ":set xxx" sets the option "xxx".
+* Typing ":set xxx" sets the option "xxx".
 Some options are:
         'ic' 'ignorecase'       ignore upper/lower case when searching 'is' 'incsearch'        show partial matches for a search phrase 'hls' 'hlsearch'        highlight all matching phrases